 HOLY BIBLE, KJV.

-In addition to completing the online homework, students must write summaries of three of the books covered in the semester.
-Students must also learn part two of the Old Testament books (Job through Malachi) with the correct spelling.
+In addition to completing the online homework quizzes, students must write summaries of three of the books covered in the semester.
+Students must also learn part one of the Old Testament books (Genesis – Esther) in order, with the correct spelling.

 In a world where multiple "truths" abound, Christians need to be on their guard to avoid being deceived by other ways of looking at the world that directly oppose Christ and His Word.
 To be prepared, they must be well informed of these other worldviews and how they differ from Christianity.